abidodd25/js-for-react-native-11356687/README.md

 Include the function in your JavaScript file or environment.
 Call the formatArrayStrings function with two arguments: an array of strings and an array of numbers.
 The function will return a new array where each string is formatted based on the logic described above.

+# Task Three
+The task contains a JavaScript function named formatArrayStrings.
+The purpose of this function is to format an array of strings based on corresponding even or odd numbers provided in another array.
+For each string in the input array, the function checks the parity of the number at the same index position in the workedEvenOddnumbers array.
+If the number is even, the string is converted to uppercase; if odd, it is converted to lowercase.
+This formatting is achieved using the map method.

+# Usage
+To utilize the formatArrayStrings function, follow these steps:

+Incorporate the function into your JavaScript code or environment.
+Call the formatArrayStrings function with two arguments: an array of strings (strings) and an array of numbers (workedEvenOddnumbers).
+The function will generate a new array where each string is formatted according to the logic described above.